Responsible Gambling Resources

 How do I set deposit limits at an offshore casino?

-Most offshore casinos allow you to set deposit limits in your account settings or Responsible Gaming section.
-You can usually choose daily, weekly, or monthly caps.
+Most licensed offshore casinos provide deposit limit options in your account settings or under the Responsible Gaming section.
+You can typically set daily, weekly, or monthly caps.

 What is self-exclusion and how does it work?

-Self-exclusion is a voluntary program that lets you block access to your casino account for a set period, typically from one year up to five years.
-During this time, you cannot log in or make deposits.
+Self-exclusion allows you to voluntarily block access to your casino account for a set period, usually ranging from one to five years.
+During this time, you will not be able to log in or place bets.

 Where can I get free help for gambling addiction?